3 min read

 Great leaps change everything.
 They destroy old categories and create new ones.
 Think iPhone, Google search, tablets or Amazon Web Services.
 This, it turns out, is how most life scientists think evolution works.
 Smooth changes and occasional big jumps

 Despite the industry pushing hard in 2015, nothing seismic happened.
 It was a year of consolidation.
+There were some excellent products, see the list at the bottom of this post.

 At best we can say some companies laid the seeds of possible future great leaps.
 While we won’t know what they are until they flower, driverless cars may be one.
+But don't hold your breath.

 This isn’t unusual.
 Great leaps forward don’t happen every year.
 Indeed, there are more years without great leaps than with them.